arindas/arindas/README.md

 ## Side Projects
-- [sangfroid](https://github.com/arindas/sangfroid): A load balanced thread pool implemented in Rust using only the standard library.
+- [sangfroid](https://github.com/arindas/sangfroid): A load-balanced thread pool implemented in Rust using only the standard library.
 Worker threads are managed with binary heap and are prioritized by the number of pending jobs.